How to DIY your Wedding with Butterbee Flowers

 Step 4: Decide how many stems you’ll need.

 Know how many stems you’re putting in each bouquet or vase ahead of time.
-See our FAQ below to calculate the amount of stems you’ll need.
-It’s important to know this so that you order the right amount of flowers.
+See our FAQ to calculate the amount of stems you’ll need.
 Don’t worry about exactly what flowers will go in which bouquet, but do have a sense of the amount of stems that will go in each bouquet.
-Even a range (30-50 for example) will do!
+Even a range (50-60 stems each for the bridesmaid bouquets, about 10 stems for cake flowers, etc. ) will do!

 Step 5: Gather your supplies.